qu-gg/torch-hypernetwork-tutorials/README.md

 <p align='center'><img width=300 src="https://user-images.githubusercontent.com/32918812/207257622-7b2bda49-bb71-498f-9ec4-a503245fe00b.png" alt="chunkedNetSchematic" /></p>
 <p align='center'>Fig N. Schematic of the Chunked Hypernetwork.
 Sourced from [1].</p>

+<a name="trickyHypernetworkTraining"></a>
+### Hypernetwork Training is Tricky
+Hypernetworks, despite their usefulness, can be incredibly finicky to train well.
+Firstly, they can take a long time to start converging on complicated datasets and, in cases, fail to converge at a strong solution [4, 6].
+The usage of Batch Normalization within the hypernetwork has empirically been shown to stabilize this a bit [5], however this isn't a universal solution.
+Indeed, there is no theoretical guarantee that infinitely-wide hypernetworks converge to a global minima under gradient descent [6].

+Due to this, several different works have tried to find solutions, both practical and theoretical, to this problem.
+[4] and [5] highlight practical Hypernetwork initialization schemas that help stabilize training and kickstart convergence.
+[6] as well propose an initialization schema, however also detail how convexity and convergence guarantees can emerge when the main-network becomes itself a wide MLP.
+In practice, I have found that these initialization tricks still aren't the end-all-be-all for training, but they can help in certain tasks.

 <a name="parallelizeConditionalHypernetworks"></a>
 ### How to Parallelize (Conditional) Hypernetworks
 <b>Unconditional Hypernetworks</b> (ones that either have shared ‘task embeddings’ for multi-task learning or just